noiseprotocol/noise_spec/noise.md

 6. Handshake patterns
 ======================

-A message pattern is some sequence of tokens from the set ("e, s, dhee, dhes, dhse, dhss").
+A message pattern is some sequence of tokens from the set ("e", "s", "dhee", "dhes", "dhse", "dhss").
 A handshake pattern consists of:

  * A pattern for the initiator's "pre-message" that is either "s", "e", "s, e", or empty.